Planning to travel to Tulum on a budget?

 11. Make sure you purchase Mexican car insurance.
 You are generally not covered in any way through your U.S. company when you drive in any other country.

 12. Most travel insurance policies cover driving.
 In case you’re wondering Should I get travel insurance for Mexico?… The answer is hell yes!
-There’s a whole page of this website dedicated to travel insurance, because it’s just that important — maybe even more so when traveling during the pandemic.
+There’s a whole page of this website dedicated to travel insurance, because it’s just that important!

 TULUM ON A BUDGET